 At Park Academy West London (PAWL), we believe English is the best subject to study and immerse yourself in and we want all our students to think so too.
 The skills acquired and developed within English lessons have a positive impact that permeates a student’s entire curriculum.
 Students, throughout their seven years at PAWL, are provided with the opportunity to access, analyse and question high quality literature, whilst being able to debate, discuss and challenge perceptions and ideas.
 We have high expectations of our students – setting challenging schemes of learning in our rich curriculum – and wish to ensure that they are ready for life beyond the Academy’s walls.
-Alongside our curriculum we also offer opportunities for students to enjoy English through our extra curricular clubs and activities.
-These range from a weekly book club, to public speaking events through guest speakers and workshops, creative writing competitions and theatre trips.
+Alongside our curriculum we also offer opportunities for students to enjoy English through our extra-curricular clubs and activities.
+These range from a weekly book club, to public speaking events through guest speakers and workshops, competitions and theatre trips.

 Key Stage 4